SafeFlowMatcher: Safe and Fast Planning using Flow Matching with Control Barrier Functions: Related Work Preliminaries

 where $L_f b(\xvect_t){\,\triangleq\,}\nabla b(\xvect_t)^\top f(\xvect_t)$ and $L_g b(\xvect_t){\,\triangleq\,}\nabla b(\xvect_t)^\top g(\xvect_t)$ denote the Lie derivatives of $b$ along $f$ and $g$, respectively. \end{definition}

 \begin{lemma}[Forward Invariance of the Safe Set] Define CBF $b$ as in Definition~\ref{def:finite_time_cbf}, such that the initial state satisfies $b(\xvect_0) \geq 0$.
-Any Lipschitz continuous controller $\uvect_t$ that satisfies condition~\eqn{finite_time_cbf} ensures forward invariance of the safe set $\mathcal{C}$, i.e., $b(\xvect_t) \geq 0$ for all $t \geq 0$. \end{lemma}

-To select a control input that guarantees forward invariance of $\mathcal{C}$ as well as become close as possible to some reference control input $\uvect_t^{\text{ref}}$, a common approach is to solve a quadratic program (CBF-QP)~\citep{ames2019control} at each time step:
+Any Lipschitz continuous controller $\uvect_t$ that satisfies condition~\eqn{finite_time_cbf} ensures forward invariance of the safe set $\mathcal{C}$, i.e., $b(\xvect_t) \geq 0$ for all $t \geq 0$. \end{lemma} Lemma~\ref{lem:forward_invariance_flow} ensures that once the state first enters the safe set, it remains there thereafter.
+To select a control input that guarantees forward invariance of $\mathcal{C}$ while remaining as close as possible to a reference control input

 This means the optimal solution $\uvect_t^*$ is the minimally modified control that guarantees the forward invariance of the safe set $\mathcal{C}$.
 Moreover, based on the finite-time stability theorem~\citep{bhat2000finite}, the finite-time convergence CBF can be used to ensure that states not only remain within the safe set but also reach it within finite-time~\citep{li2018formally, srinivasan2018control}.